 - Visit our FH Awareness Day tools page - www.theFHfoundation.org/fh-awareness-day/toolkit.
 There is a customized toolkit with social media content you can use and printable infographics/posters.
 Spread the word!

-- If you have friends or family with high cholesterol or you know someone who had a heart attack at an early age, tell them about FH and ask them to join the FH Foundation's support groups to learn more.
+- If you have friends or family with high cholesterol or you know someone who had a heart attack at an early age, tell them about FH and ask them to join the Family Heart Foundation's support groups to learn more.

 - Join the Race for FH and Lp(a).
 Support familial hypercholesterolemia and elevated Lipoprotein(a) awareness by doing a virtual race.
 It is ongoing throughout September, National Cholesterol Education Month.

-- Donate to support the mission of the FH Foundation.
+- Donate to support the mission of the Family Heart Foundation.
 Together we can raise awareness, find every individual with FH, and prevent early heart disease